SKI combinator calculus

 The SKI combinator calculus is a combinatory logic system and a computational system.
 It can be thought of as a computer programming language, though it is not convenient for writing software.
 Instead, it is important in the mathematical theory of algorithms because it is an extremely simple Turing complete language.
 It can be likened to a reduced version of the untyped lambda calculus.
 It was introduced by Moses Schönfinkel and Haskell Curry.

 All operations in lambda calculus can be encoded via abstraction elimination into the SKI calculus as binary trees whose leaves are one of the three symbols S, K, and I (called combinators).

+I itself is redundant and can be expressed with S and K only, e.g. as SKK, but its use often makes the definitions shorter and easier to grasp.

 Notation

 Although the most formal representation of the objects in this system requires binary trees, for simpler typesetting they are often represented as parenthesized expressions, as a shorthand for the tree they represent.
 Any subtrees may be parenthesized, but often only the right-side subtrees are parenthesized, with left associativity implied for any unparenthesized applications.
 For example, ISK means ((IS)K).
 Using this notation, a tree whose left subtree is the tree KS and whose right subtree is the tree SK can be written as KS(SK).
 If more explicitness is desired, the implied parentheses can be included as well: ((KS)(SK)).